-Due to rapid urbanization and the age and condition of the existing stormwater infrastructure, the undesirable impacts of stormwater runoff from developed areas had a impact on existing municipal infrastructure, private and river property embankments.
+Due to rapid urbanization and the age and condition of the existing stormwater infrastructure, the undesirable impacts of stormwater runoff from developed areas had a impact negative on existing municipal infrastructure, private property and river embankments.

 In order to mitigate the impact of possible changing weather patterns and increasing runoff caused by urbanization, the Witzenberg Municipalityis in the process of acquiring a single database where all stormwater data can be viewed, queried, stored, added, maintained and expanded.